 Janus Head – The name Janiculum Hill is a reference to the pagan god Janus that was once worshiped.
 Janus had two faces.
 One looking to the past, and one looking to future.
 The god of all beginnings and of passage.
 Hence the month January.
 Images of Janus must have been present on this hill.

 There is a Janus head to be seen in former Frisia as well.
 No kidding.
-Not on a hill top but -what else?- on top of a dike, at the port town of Harlingen in province Friesland.
+Not on a hill top but -what else?- on top of a dike, at the port town of Harlingen in the province of Friesland.
 Erected in 1576, it is the landmark to mark the end of long disputes between five districts concerning the maintenance of the sea dikes.
 On top of the stone pillar a two-faced Janus head is placed.
 The monument is dedicated to the Spanish governor of Friesland, Caspar de Robles, because the story goed it was he who ended the twists between the five districts.
 This, however, is not true.
 De Robles only had limited interference in dike maintenance.
 Only in the year 1574 he had, but that was because of the construction of fortifications of the port of Harlingen (Draaisma 2017).

 Nickname of the monument is De Stenen Man ‘the man of stone’.
 Now we would name it ‘The Thing‘. after the super-hero.